habibcomsats/NVFlare/docs/user_guide/dashboard_api.rst

 .. _dashboard_api:

 #########################
-Dashboard in NVIDIA FLARE
+Dashboard in [BLINDED] FLARE
 #########################
-As mentioned in :ref:`provisioning`, NVIDIA FLARE system requires a set of startup kits which include the private keys and certificates, signed by the root CA, in order to communicate to one another.
+As mentioned in :ref:`provisioning`, [BLINDED] FLARE system requires a set of startup kits which include the private keys and certificates, signed by the root CA, in order to communicate to one another.
-The new Dashboard in NVIDIA FLARE provides a simple way to collect information of clients and users from different organizations, as well as to generate those startup kits for users to download.
+The new Dashboard in [BLINDED] FLARE provides a simple way to collect information of clients and users from different organizations, as well as to generate those startup kits for users to download.

 Most of the details about provisioning can be found in :ref:`provisioning`.
 In this section, we focus on the user interaction with Dashboard and its backend API.

 **********************************
-NVIDIA FLARE Dashboard backend API
+[BLINDED] FLARE Dashboard backend API
 **********************************

 Architecture
 ============

 The Dashboard backend API follows the Restful concept.
 It defines four resources, Project, Organizations, Client and User.
 There is one and only one Project.
 The Project includes information about server(s) and overseer (if in HA mode).
-Clients are defined for NVIDIA FLARE clients and Users for NVIDIA FLARE admin console.
+Clients are defined for [BLINDED] FLARE clients and Users for [BLINDED] FLARE admin console.
 Organizations is a GET only operation, which returns a list of current registered organizations.

 Details